 Porphyrin

 This is one of the most common pigments in chickens.
-Porphyrin is a brown pigment and is a dominant one.
+Porphyrin, a dominant pigment, imparts a brown color to the eggs.
 Before an egg is released from the oviduct, the bird distributes this pigment on its surface.

 There is also some presence of biliverdin and the zinc chelates of biliverdin in the color formation of the eggshell.
 The pigment is produced in the duct that lines the shell.
 Porphyrin is coated onto all layers of the surface.
 This includes the membranes; however, most of it is concentrated and focused on the outer skin of the shell.